 Important It is currently not possible to use Nuclide Navigator database libraries in LVis!
 Besides the GammaVision editor it is possible to create and modify library information within LVis.
 This can either be done from "Editors" in the Menu Bar or from within a specific LVis measurement LVM file (the herein created library can be exported in the .LIB format so that it is available for use in parameter sets.
 This is explained in detail in the chapter Modifying the internal nuclide library of an LVis measurement file of this manual).
 All library files are saved by default to the library folder in your LVis database directory.
-Last update: 2023/05/10 15:25 Important
+Important